Korolova (DJ)

-Olga Korolova (born 17 March 1988), known professionally as Korolova, is a Ukrainian DJ and music producer.
+Olga Korolova (born 17 March 1988), also known as Korolova, is a Ukrainian DJ and music producer.
 She primarily produces melodic techno and progressive house music.

 Korolova has played the main stage at the music festival Tomorrowland, performed at EDC Las Vegas, Untold, NEON Countdown, So Track Boa, Parookaville, and collaborated with record labels Tomorrowland Music, Insomniac, and Anjunabeats.
-In parallel to concerts, she also maintains a strong presence on social media, especially YouTube where she publishes videos of concerts, entire DJ sets, and singles.

-Korolova released tracks under well-known labels such as Ultra Records, Armada, AFTR:HRS, and Get Physical Music, before starting her own label, Captive Soul, in 2023.
-She has performed at iconic venues such as Space Miami, Green Valley Brazil, and Hi Ibiza, and played live streamed sets from many locations on several continents, including Miami, Israel, New York, and Kyiv.
+Korolova released tracks on Ultra Records, Armada, AFTR:HRS, and Get Physical Music, before starting her own label, Captive Soul, in 2023.

 In 2023, Korolova delivered over 100 performances across 50 countries.

-In 2024, Korolova attended her first fashion week in Paris as a first step of entering the fashion world.

 Early life

 Korolova was born and raised in Chernihiv, Ukraine.
 She always had an affinity for music, but fell in love with electronic music specifically in 2004 when she attended a live set of Gabriel & Dresden.
 At that point she started increasingly listening to trance DJs and soon realized that she wanted to get into the world of DJing herself.

 For most of her early career, Korolova played EDM under the name DJ Da Queen, but it wasn't until her set at Daydream Festival in 2017 that she realized she was ready for a change.
-Her new direction followed her passion for uplifting melodies, which are her signature in the melodic techno and progressive house tracks that she produces.